EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstSimpleApp.md

 As soon as you import the geometry file, you will see that Unity automatically creates a prefab asset that holds all the relevant information for it.
 If you click on the asset you will see in your inspector the model [import settings](https://docs.unity3d.com/Manual/FBXImporter-Model.html).

 ![Image](https://github.com/EleanaGrimshaw/unity-basic-training/blob/master/Image%20Links/importingnew.JPG?raw=true)

+The most important setting when importing external geometries it to make sure that the scale is correct.
+Unity's default unit system is in **meters** and it provides you with two options in order to adjust your model to the correct scale.
+You can either let unity automatically convert your file's units to the meter equivalent with the **Convert Units** option or manually perform a uniform scale on your model though the **Scale Factor** option.

+Similarly important is to define whether your imported geometries will have colliders or not.
+As we will explain further down, **colliders** are very important components when it comes to using Unity's physics engine.
+We will enable the option **Generate Colliders** as we will be using physics for this exercise.